leeper/data-versioning/README.md

 ## Tentative Conclusions ##

 Data should be stored in a key-value manner, where an arbitrary key holds a particular data value.
-A mapping then connections those particular data values to both observations and variables, so that any assessment of changes to data are format-independent and structure-independent.
+A mapping then connects those particular data values to both observations and variables, so that any assessment of changes to data are format-independent and structure-independent.
 As such, a change to a value is recorded first as a change to a value but can be secondarily recognized as a simultaneous change to both an observation and a variable.

 Any interface to such a key-value store should come in a familiar and flexible form: users should interact with a data versioning system via whatever manner they currently use data (e.g., a text editor, data analysis software, a spreadsheet application, etc.).
 Changes should be recorded in a master file that can natively and immediately import from and export to any data file format (including delimited files, spreadsheets, XML, JSON, etc.).

+Data versioning systems must have a more sophisticated commit system than that provided by current, software-oriented version control systems.
+In particular, commits should record not only the change to a data value, structure, or metadata but also *structured* information that explains that change, including the reason for the change, the source(s) of the data value, and the author of the change.
+In essence, both changesets and states of the complete data should be fully citable and carry citation-relevant metadata.

 ---
 (c) 2015 Thomas J. Leeper, [released under CC-BY](https://creativecommons.org/licenses/by/2.0/)